apache/buildstream/doc/source/format.rst

      commands:
      - /usr/bin/update-fancy-feature-cache

-The above is a pretty simple example, and for most cases you would not have to specify explicit configure commands or commands in the integration domain, we've just provided that here to have a more complete initial example.
+For most use cases you would not need to specify this much detail, we've provided details here in order to have a more complete initial example.

 Let's break down the above and give a brief explanation of what these attributes mean.